ericsolberg/DevTools/readme.md

 2. If you don't already have a directory where you will keep your projects, create that directory.
 Example:
     > md ~/esol-dev

-3. Install DevTools by cutting & pasting the following command into a terminal windo
+3. Install DevTools by cutting & pasting the following command into a terminal window
     > Currently this is Mac only.
 Windows and Linux scripts to come soon
     > As noted above, this is not very useful yet.
     > curl https://goo.gl/PqgD5j > init && . ./init && rm init